FelltheDabus/Stuff-for-me-mate/README.md

 > Open the explorer and create a folder for you to store the things.
 It will need to be an empty folder for the clone to work

 > Right click inside the folder --> open in terminal

 > Enter `git clone (paste the URL)`

 > Watch the magic happen

+# Also if you want to be a smooth cool person

+To update everything on your computer.

+## Windows
+> winget upgrade --all

+## Linux

+> sudo apt update && sudo apt upgrade